fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> Hey Fredrik, Why does it seem like there arent a whole lot of part time programming positions available?
-Is it just standard for most positions to be full time or are the strategies to finding part time gigs that dont require you to go on one of the freelancing sites?

-> I'm 45.
-It's getting increasingly difficult to get a software engineering job.
-I don't want to be a boss, I just love making stuff myself.
-What do I do?

-> As a software engineer/ programmer what has been your longest streak of not doing any coding at all?

 ## Pending tutorials

 > @Fredrik Christenson Can you make a video on CSP and why is it important?